drew-wks/uscgaux-ask/README.md

   - Adjustments to page header and footer
   - Replacing Streamlit header with st.status
   - Removing instructional text after query is submitted to make room for response (using st.empty)

+Automation
+-   Automated jobs for streamlit Community Cloud and qdrant Free Tier keep resources alive.
+-   NOTE: Must be enabbled in GitHub Actions.
+Also GitHub does not run scheduled workflows in forks.

 Other features
   - OpenAI down triggers a user warning
   - Warning is displayed if OpenAI quota is exceeded and I need to pay for more credits